jgarcia-mesosphere/marathon-autoscale/README.md

 	root@ip-10-2-6-238 ~/marathon-autoscale $ python marathon-autoscale.py
-	Enter the Marathon Application Name to Configure Autoscale for from the Marathon UI : basic-0 Enter the Max percent of Mem Usage averaged across all Application Instances to trigger Autoscale (ie. 80) : 5 Enter the Max percent of CPU Usage averaged across all Application Instances to trigger Autoscale (ie. 80) : 5 Enter which metric(s) to trigger Autoscale ('and', 'or') : or Enter Autoscale multiplier for triggered Autoscale (ie 1.5) : 2 Enter the Max instances that should ever exist for this application (ie. 20) : 10
+	Enter the Marathon Application Name to Configure Autoscale for from the Marathon UI : basic-0 Enter the Max percent of Mem Usage averaged across all Application Instances to trigger Autoscale (ie. 80) : 5 Enter the Max coefficient of CPU Usage averaged across all Application Instances to trigger Autoscale (ie. 1 for 100% of 1 CPU) : 5
+	Enter which metric(s) to trigger Autoscale ('and', 'or') : or Enter Autoscale multiplier for triggered Autoscale (ie 1.5) : 2 Enter the Max instances that should ever exist for this application (ie. 20) : 10